HabitatFramework/UserGuide/glossary/glossary.rst

 		The activity being undertaken that has lead to applying this change to the spatial or attribute data of the current INCID.
 See :ref:`reason_section` for more details.

 	Process Flag
-		For outstanding Ordnance Survey updates this represents the type of change in the IHS habitat class from the original incid feature to the new incid feature, as well as the number of sources assigned to the original incid feature.
+		For outstanding Ordnance Survey updates this represents the type of change in the primary habitat group from the original incid feature to the new incid feature, as well as the number of sources assigned to the original incid feature.
 See :ref:`review_osmm_section` for more details.

 	Reason
 		The underlying explanation for the change in habitat or land use.
 See :ref:`reason_section` for more details.